 I am now on SoundCloud!

-My friend and I picked up composer Tarik O'Regan from
+My friend and I picked up composer Tarik O'Regan from the local train station the other day.
+It was a good day. |

 I've changed the Music page on this blog so it now just shows a big ol' SC widget rather than my tracks with the description on them - so it's a lot, lot cleaner looking, actually, However, I realized after I changed the page that I have some explaining to do, because almost All the content I uploaded is brand-new, and most of the content I had on the site is gone.